-6.6 Extinction Correction
+6.7 Extinction Correction

 Extinction can dramatically alter the counts expected from your source, particularly in the ultraviolet.
-Figure 6.3 shows $A_v / E (B - V)$ values applicable to our galaxy, taken from Seaton (MNRAS, 187, 73P, 1979).
+Figure 6.3 shows $A{\lambda}/E(B-V)$ values applicable to the Galaxy, taken from Seaton (MNRAS, 187, 73p, 1979).

-Extinction curves, however, have a strong metallicity dependence, particularly at the UV wavelengths.
-Sample extinction curves can be seen in Koornneef and Code, ApJ, 247, 860 1981 (LMC); Bouchet et al., A&A, 149, 330 1985 (SMC); and Calzetti, Kinney and Storchi-Bergmann, ApJ, 429, 582, 1994, and references therein.
-At lower metallicities, the 2200 Å bump which is so prominent in the galactic extinction curve disappears, and $A_v / E(B - V)$ increases at UV wavelengths.
+Extinction curves, however, have a strong metallicity and environment dependence, particularly at the UV wavelengths.
+Sample extinction curves can be seen in Koornneef and Code, ApJ, 247, 860, 1981 (LMC); Bouchet et al., A&A, 149, 330, 1985 (SMC); and Calzetti, Kinney, and Storchi-Bergmann, ApJ, 429, 582, 1994, and references therein.
+At lower metallicities, the 2200 Å bump, which is so prominent in the galactic extinction curve, disappears and $A{\lambda}/E(B-V)$ increases at UV wavelengths.

-The easiest way to understand how to determine the extinction correction for your source is to work through an example; see Section 6.7.4.
+The easiest way to understand how to determine the extinction correction for your source is to work through an example; see Section 6.8.4.
+A choice of extinction laws is offered in the ETCs.